kuiper2000/tropical-dynamics/_sources/Variability/waves1.md

 # Week 6 and 7: Tropical Wave Theory
 ## Shallow Water Model

-In addition to zonal mean circulation, eddy also plays an important role in shaping tropical climatology.
-Here we adopt the result in {ref}`scale_analysis`.
+Aside from the zonal mean circulation, eddies significantly influence tropical climatology.
+We refer to the results from {ref}`scale_analysis` in this section.

 ```{math}